 Evaluating the state of personal indebtedness in Newfoundland and Labrador, as well as the rest of Canada, is not as easy as it might seem.
 On the one hand, delinquency rates on consumer debt continue to be quite low.
-Well under 2 percent of revolving lines of credit, installment loans and car loans are in delinquent status.
+Well under 2%, according to an Equifax survey, of revolving lines of credit, installment loans and car loans are in delinquent status.
 That is a positive sign because it indicates that consumers continue to be able to pay the minimum payments on their debt each month.

 The news is not entirely good, however.
-Canadian consumers may be having little trouble making payment on their debt, but their consumer debt levels continue to rise.
+Canadian consumers may be having little trouble making payments on their debt, but their consumer debt levels continue to rise.
 Although delinquencies are low, these figures have had an impact on the number of people seeking assistance with their debt.
 Statistics Canada numbers show that the average debt load of Newfoundlanders that opted for a consumer proposal in 2021 is over $144,000.
 With that kind of debt load, it’s no wonder they searched for help.

 If you are a resident of Newfoundland who is having trouble making your debt payments, it’s important to understand all of the debt relief options available to you, including the consumer proposal.
 Newfoundland residents who take advantage of solutions such as the consumer proposal or debt settlement can make real headway toward paying off their debt and save money at the same time.

 How Does a Newfoundland Consumer Proposal Work?

-With the help of a licensed bankruptcy trustee, you put together a legal proposal to your creditors that reduces your debt levels and interest charges if they accept it.
+With the help of a licensed bankruptcy trustee, you put together a legal proposal to your creditors that reduce your debt levels and interest charges if they accept it.
 Once a proposal is accepted, you make payments to your creditors via your bankruptcy trustee in one lump sum or an affordable monthly payment plan.